Service Level Agreements Explained: How to Write One

 Both an organization and a service provider must take part in the SLA draft creation process to fully realize the benefits of an SLA.

-Everyone has a different idea about what good service looks like but an SLA makes the voice of the customer ring loud and clear: that’s the quality standard they expect.
-Despite the flexibility it affords both parties to negotiate rights and responsibilities, breaching a service level agreement has similar consequences to breaching a contract.
-This is why it’s vital that service providers pay just as much attention to keeping their SLA compliance up-to-date.
+Although a service level agreement allows flexibility for parties to negotiate rights and responsibilities, violating it has consequences similar to breaching a contract.
+This is why it’s vital that service providers pay just as much attention to keeping their SLA compliance up to date.

-What are the three types of SLAs?
+What are the different types of SLAs?

-Service level agreement components vary depending on types of services, industries, and vendors.
+Service level agreement components vary depending on the types of services, industries, and vendors.
 Below are the most common components that you'll come across in an SLA.

 • Agreement overview is the first section of an SLA.
 It introduces both parties, shares details of services to be provided, and the start date.